Watt W. Webb: Research career

 After his doctorate, Webb returned to Union Carbide as assistant director of research.
-In 1961, Watt moved to Ithaca, New York to join the Cornell University faculty as an associate professor of engineering physics.
+In 1961, Watt moved to Ithaca, New York, to join the Cornell University faculty as an associate professor of engineering physics.
 There, in the early 1960s he developed the first stable superconducting magnet along with then-undergraduate Malcolm Beasley (who went on to do his PhD thesis work in Watt's lab as well).
 Webb was promoted to full professor in 1965.

 In the early 1970s, Webb collaborated with Elliot Elson to develop a method to monitor the kinetics of chemical reactions, focused particularly on the binding of ethidium bromide to DNA.
-The result was the development of fluorescence correlation spectroscopy, which they described in a series of papers from 1972–1974.
+The result was the development of fluorescence correlation spectroscopy, which they described in a series of papers from 1972 to 1974.

 From 1983–1988 Webb served as director of the college's School of Applied and Engineering Physics.
 In the late 1980s, Webb – along with then PhD student in his laboratory Winfried Denk – built the first multiphoton microscope.

 In 1998, Watt was named to an endowed professorship, the S. B. Eckert Professor in Engineering.

 He has directed the NIH Developmental Resource for Biophysical Imaging Opto-Electronics for the last 20 years.
 He was on the board of directors and executive committee of the Cornell Center for Technology, Enterprise, and Commercialization, was affiliated with the university's Biophysics Program, the Cornell Center for Materials Research, the Nanobiotechnology Center and served on the Executive Committee of the Neuroscience Focus Area.
 He was a visiting scholar at Stanford University, a Guggenheim fellow, and a scholar in residence at the NIH Fogarty International Center for Advanced Study.

 He was a fellow of the American Physical Society (APS) and the American Association for the Advancement of Science, a founding fellow of the American Institute for Medical and Biological Engineering, and an elected member of the National Academy of Engineering (1993), the National Academy of Sciences (1995), and the American Academy of Arts and Sciences.

 He also received several awards for his work, including the American Physical Society's Max Delbruck Prize (then called the "Biological Physics Prize") in 1991, Case Western Reserve University's Michelson–Morley Award in 1999, the Rank Prize for Optoelectronics in 2000, and the New York Microscopical Society's Ernst Abbe Award in 2007.

 Watt retired from active research as an emeritus professor in 2012.

 He published over 310 papers in solid state and chemical physics and in biological physics; with 22 U.S. patents plus many foreign patents.
 He was active as a consultant and in various national advisory committees and professional societies.

 His doctoral students include Malcolm Beasley, Winfried Denk, Neil Gershenfeld, and David W. Tank.

-Webb died on October 29, 2020 in New York City at the age of 93.
+Webb died on October 29, 2020, in New York City at the age of 93.